 Web links in a page add context to the information and allow the user (and the crawler) to discover more information.

 However, a nonworking link (termed as a broken link) results in bad user experience and is therefore not liked by Google.
 Such links can be both internal links or external links.

 Websites with too many broken links indicate poor quality and can be penalized by Google.

-Understand one thing very clearly: on-page SEO is not a one time task.
+On page SEO is not a one time task.

 You need to keep optimizing your content to gain and maintain your search ranks.

 This indepth on page SEO checklist highlights some of the most important on page SEO factors that you should include in your web pages.
 These include page level as well as site wide elements.

 I know that implementing all these factors may become a daunting task for you, especially when you have multiple unoptimized pages on your website.

 The best way to get started is to ensure you optimize the content of your new pages right at publication, and review a couple of previously published pages every month.